Southwest Missouri Railroad Company: History

 At its maximum, the line had about 94 miles of track.
 Carthage, Missouri was added from Webb City; and, as the center of the mining activity shifted westward toward Oklahoma, the railroad put in a branch to Picher, Oklahoma.
 But competition from vehicles on the advancing hard-surface roads took away passengers, and by 1924 it was primarily a freight carrier, with its mainline then running from Carthage, Missouri through southern Kansas to Picher, Oklahoma.
 The railway had a GE 50-ton electric locomotive in use by that point.
 Line abandonments continued to occur, and by 1939 the line, in receivership (as it had been for some years), was down to a 5.556-mile mainline from Baxter Springs, Kansas to Picher used for regular freight service, and 4.17 miles of sidetracks.
-That year, sale was made of substantially all the assets of the company to the Northeast Oklahoma Railroad Company, giving that line three additional interchange points, being with the St. Louis-San Francisco Railway at Hockerville, Oklahoma, and with both the Kansas, Oklahoma and Gulf Railway and the Kansas City Southern Railway at Baxter Springs.
+That year, sale was made of substantially all the assets of the company to the Northeast Oklahoma Railroad, giving that line three additional interchange points, being with the St. Louis-San Francisco Railway at Hockerville, Oklahoma, and with both the Kansas, Oklahoma and Gulf Railway and the Kansas City Southern Railway at Baxter Springs.
 The Southwest Missouri Railroad Company ceased all rail operations by May 31, 1939.

 Legacy

-The railroad’s depot in Webb City is still standing.
+The railroad’s depot in Webb City is still standing, and trolley #60 is preserved and operated in King Jack Park, Webb City, Missouri.